Comments and complaints

 Stage 3: Appeal

 If you are not satisfied with the decision notice you can appeal our decision.
+Appeals must be made in writing within 21 days clearly stating the grounds on which they are made.
 Appeals will be considered by one of our Business Managers.
 They will be independent of the service area you are complaining about.
 We aim to issue a final response to you within 10 working days.
 If this is not possible we will keep you updated.

 Local Government Ombudsman